Measurements of Cosmic Proton Flux through Neutron Monitors Using Deep Networks and Imputation Techniques in the AMS-02

-The AMS collaboration has released monthly proton fluxes, aggregated over intervals defined by BRs and with wider rigidity bins compared to the daily dataset \cite{Aguilar2021PRL}.
-These monthly datasets provide extended observational coverage, particularly from November 2019 to June 2022, extending beyond the time span of the officially released daily data \cite{PhysRevLett.134.051002}.
-To evaluate the accuracy and robustness of the model at different temporal resolutions, we apply our model to the monthly data.
-Specifically, we first aggregate ground-based NM data using the start and end times of each BR to produce time-aligned inputs.
+The AMS collaboration has released monthly proton flux, aggregated over intervals defined by BRs and with wider rigidity bins compared to the daily dataset \citep{2021PhRvL.127A1102A}.
+These monthly datasets provide extended observational coverage, particularly from November 2019 to June 2022, extending beyond the time span of the officially released daily records \citep{PhysRevLett.134.051002}.
+To evaluate the accuracy and robustness of the model at different temporal resolutions, we apply our model to the monthly measurements.
+Specifically, we first aggregate ground-based NM count rates using the start and end times of each BR to produce time-aligned inputs.
 These are then fed into our model to predict the space-based proton flux at each BR interval.

 The output of the model, initially generated in 30 finite rigidity bins, is subsequently combined into a wider rigidity interval consistent with the monthly AMS dataset.
-This matching ensures a one-to-one comparison with published AMS values on the time and rigidity dimensions.
-The purpose of this comparison is to validate the robustness of the model over extended time periods and to leverage the richer temporal coverage provided by the AMS monthly data in recent years.
-Figure~\ref{fig:compared_with_model_br} shows the comparison results in selected rigidity intervals, demonstrating good overall agreement between the model calculations and the AMS measurements.
+This matching ensures a one-to-one comparison with the published AMS values on the time and rigidity dimensions.
+The purpose of this comparison is to validate the robustness of the model over extended time periods and to take advantage of the richer temporal coverage provided by the AMS monthly measurements in recent years.
+Figure~\ref{fig:compared_with_model_br} shows the comparison results in selected rigidity intervals, which shows a good general agreement between the model-computed flux and the AMS measurements.

-In each selected typical rigidity bin of Figure~\ref{fig:compared_with_model_br}, the model calculations are consistent with the AMS data.
-However, at higher rigidities, the level of agreement is reduced compared to that at lower rigidities.
-These differences are treated as additional systematic uncertainties associated with the model.
+In each selected typical rigidity bin of Figure~\ref{fig:compared_with_model_br}, the model-calculated flux is consistent with the AMS measurements.
+However, at lower rigidities, the level of agreement is reduced compared to that at higher rigidities.
+In the post-2019 period, the AMS measurements have not been used in the machine learning process.
+The discrepancies between our model and AMS become larger than those in the pre-2019 period.
+These discrepancies are treated as additional systematic uncertainties associated with the model.
 To quantify these model uncertainties, we define an effective relative error $\epsilon$ for each rigidity bin.
-The calculation is performed using data from November 2019 to ensure sufficient monthly data coverage.
-At each point, the absolute difference between the calculated and measured fluxes is computed, and the AMS total uncertainty is subtracted.
+The calculation is performed using measurements from November 2019 to ensure sufficient monthly coverage.
+At each point, the absolute difference between the calculated and measured flux is computed, and the AMS total uncertainty is subtracted.
 Only deviations exceeding the AMS uncertainty are considered: